andresgongora/synth-shell/README.md

 <!--------------------------------------+-------------------------------------->
 My personal collection of bash scripts.
 Some are actually useful ;)

+*DISCLAIMER*
-Note that some snippets (or whole scripts) might be from third parties.
+Note that some script snippets might be from third parties.
 I collected them over many years from forums, wikis, and chats.
 The original authors, if known, are referenced within the individual scripts.
-If you recognize a script segment as your own (or know the author) and the file has no reference or it is wrong, kindly let me know.
+If you recognize cone in a script (especially the older ones) as your own or know the author, and the file has no reference, kindly let me know.